volmer/bootsy/README.md

 Bootsy defines some i18n keys.
 The english translation is automatically added to your `config/locales` directory as `bootsy.en.yml`.
 You can follow that template in order to translate Bootsy to your language.
 You can find some examples [here](https://github.com/volmer/bootsy/tree/master/config/locales).
 It is also necessary to add a translation for Bootstrap-wysihtml5, the javascript editor, in your assets pipeline.
 Instructions [here](https://github.com/jhollingworth/bootstrap-wysihtml5#i18n).
 If you are using the alert for unsaved changes, you have to define a translation for it as well.
 Just follow [this example](https://github.com/volmer/bootsy/tree/master/app/assets/bootsy/locales/bootsy.pt-BR.js).

-## Mongoid support

-By default, Bootsy only supports ActiveRecord.
-In order to use Bootsy with Mongoid, please use [Bootsy-Mongoid](https://github.com/volmer/bootsy-mongoid) instead.

-## Bootsy with SimpleForm

-Do you want to use Bootsy alongside with [SimpleForm](https://github.com/plataformatec/simple_form)?
-Take a look at [Bootsy-SimpleForm](https://github.com/volmer/bootsy-simple_form).

 ## License

 MIT License.
 Copyright 2013 Volmer Soares